-Member's Statement 060 - 6(2): Kimmirut High School Graduates
+Member's Statement 060 - 6(2): Kimmirut High School Graduates opportunities and people who graduate from communities is always really good to see.
+They meet as a community.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
 Good afternoon to my constituents in South Baffin.
 Mr. Speaker, I rise today to celebrate the grade 12 graduates in Kimmirut.
 There are three graduates; Seepola Kolola, Brandon Qimirpik, and Levi Ikkidluak.